 When I’m lonely, comfort might come through a friend dropping by.
-When I’m tired, an afternoon nap.
-But when it’s early October and I’m feeling overwhelmed or discouraged or just like I miss someone very much, point me to the kitchen.
+When I’m tired, it’s an afternoon nap.
+But when I’m feeling overwhelmed or discouraged, or like I miss someone very much, just point me to the kitchen.

-You can peel them, one long and curly strip after another, watching their bright skins fall into the trash even as your shoulders relax, focusing on your paring knife slicing the exposed flesh rather than focusing on whatever was on your mind a few minutes ago.
+You can peel them, one long and curly strip after another, watching their bright skins fall into the trash even as your shoulders relax, and focus on your paring knife slicing the exposed flesh rather than focusing on whatever was on your mind a few minutes ago.

-I add extra cinnamon, and my mind shifts from conflict to the things that make peace.
-Applesauce, in particular, is a kind of kitchen comfort: not only is it simple to make, with few steps and easy-to-find ingredients, but it’s delicious, like the inside of an apple pie or a more mashed version of Passover’s charoset.
+Applesauce in particular is a kind of kitchen comfort.
+Not only is it simple to make, with few steps and easy-to-find ingredients, it’s delicious as well, like apple pie filling or a more mashed version of Passover charoset.

 - 1/4 cup water

 - Peel and core the apples, and then dice them into small chunks.

 - In a medium saucepan over low heat, add the apples, sugar, water, lemon juice, cinnamon, cloves, and salt.
 Stirring occasionally, cook until the apples have softened, about 30-40 minutes.